molleindustria/PBRCreator/README.md

 # PBRCreator
-Unity script to facilitate the use of PBR materials from the Internet.
+Unity editor script to facilitate the use of PBR materials from the Internet.
+For built-in pipeline but easily adaptable.

 1- Copy the folder in your Assets.